leuty/eb-cosmo/README.md

 # Building Cosmo with EB and the build script

-This is a temporary tutorial to allow people to build their own version of crCLIM COSMO-pompa.
+This is a temporary tutorial to allow people to build their own version of crCLIM COSMO-pompa (CrCLIM or Cordex setup).
 The steps are only describing on how to compile the model **on DAINT with the CRAY compiler** .

-The idea is that now each one will compile its own version of Stella and the Dycore, install it as a module and load it when one need to compile Cosmo.
+The idea is that now each one will:
+  * compile its own version of Stella and the Dycore,
+  * install it as a module
+  * load it when one need to compile Cosmo.
-Then to compile Cosmo one can use the classic build script and provide the personal version of the Dycore to the build script.
+Then to compile Cosmo one can use the classic build script and provide its personal version of the Dycore to the build script.

 We provide a TL;DR for the impatient.
 But it's recommended that you read the full documentation.